 The first lesson I’ve learnt is pretty scary, it’s that I had no idea about menopause at all.
 I didn’t know the signs of menopause even though, in hindsight, they were pretty obvious.
 Like most women, all I had heard about was hot flushes, and as I wasn’t having those, menopause wasn’t even on my horizon.
 Consequently, I wasn’t doing any of the reading or internet research about menopause that might have put me on red alert.

 Ignorance is bliss you might say.
 Except that my life was far from blissful at that time.
 Trapped in a cycle of sleeplessness, anxiety and fatigue I truly thought I was losing my mind.
 I was not a nice person to be around – hell, even I hated my own company.

-If only I had known that all of these are very common symptoms of menopause.If only I had known that all of these are very common symptoms of menopause.
+If only I had known that all of these are very common signs of menopause.If only I had known that all of these are very common signs of menopause.
 Click To Tweet

 And why didn’t I?

 Because even though I am surrounded by women – friends, family, work colleagues – none of us talk about menopause.
 And it’s not that we are shy of talking.
 Women love words – we speak an average of 20,000 of them a day!
 We just don’t like talking about menopause.
 It’s somehow shameful, embarrassing, taboo….

 I now see menopause in a totally different light.
 I’ve learned that what happens in our bodies with the onset of menopause is nothing short of miraculous.
 Something to be celebrated in the same way we celebrate pregnancy and childbirth.
 I know that’s a huge mind-shift for a lot of women, but we can get there.
 The first step?
 Let’s start talking about menopause…

 *Article by Angela Finlay, 16 December 2014, http://menopause.newlifeoutlook.com/menopause-stigma/